 I think it is pretty safe to say that we have all been there: you pack a carefully thought out meal to bring to the pool, beach, picnic, or other fun summertime outing—salads or sandwiches, veggies and dip, cut up fruit, ice-cold water—you are feeling virtuous and well-prepared.
-When suddenly the ice cream truck’s song floats across the wind, or the snack counter opens its window ready to dole out chips, candy, and ice cream bars, or the family next to you orders a pizza to be delivered on site.
+When suddenly the ice cream truck’s song floats across the wind, or the snack counter opens its window ready to dole out chips, candy, and ice cream bars.
 And then the whining, pleading, and negotiating begins.
 Incredibly frustrating, right?
 So then the question becomes: how to navigate summertime treats without unnecessary drama and stress?

 How to Navigate the Summertime Treats

-As a parent, it is your job to decide ahead of time what you are comfortable with.
-Depending on your comfort level with treats, and your own family’s food norms, what will and won’t fly will vary, but having clarity one what your limits are will help you to be consistent and clear with your kids.
+As a parent, it’s your job to decide ahead of time what you’re comfortable with.
+Depending on your comfort level with treats, and your own family’s food norms, what will and won’t fly will vary, but having clarity on what your limits are will help you to be consistent and clear with your kids.
 As long as healthy food is also eaten, one treat a day, one treat a week, only for special occasions, only with grandparents or visiting friends, or never are all expectations that can be laid out.